Clicky

 How Many Minutes Per Pound for Pork Loin?

-The rule of thumb is usually 25 minutes per pound at 350 °F. This method that I use is the high heat method : you start the roast off at 450 °F for 15 minutes, sear in the juices and then turn down the oven to 300 °F. With my method you can also count on a good 20 minutes per pound AFTER the initial roasting at 450°F as the oven is going to have residual high heat for a while after you turn the oven down.
+The rule of thumb is usually 25 minutes per pound at 350 °F. This method that I use is the high-heat method: you start the roast off at 450 °F for 15 minutes, sear in the juices, and then turn down the oven to 300 °F. With my method, you can also count on a good 20 minutes per pound AFTER the initial roasting at 450°F, as the oven will have residual high heat for a while after you turn the oven down.

 The only exception is when you have a thinner pork loin roast or a thicker one.
 I had a huge Costco pork loin for the photos (you have seen those suckers, right?
-What giant pig those came from I don’t want to know!) so my roast in these photos took 120 minutes on the low heat to cook.
-IF you have a thinner pork loin roast, adjust accordingly.
-A trick by the way for those Costco pork loins – cut them in half and freeze them separately.
+What giant pig those came from, I don’t want to know!), so my roast in these photos took 120 minutes on the low heat to cook.
+If you have a thinner pork loin roast, adjust accordingly.
+A trick, by the way, for those Costco pork loins is to cut them in half and freeze them separately.
 Or in thirds.
 They are so big and so cheap!

 close up seasoned boneless Pork Loin Roast in a pan with potatoes and carrots